Metaliguns77/maphelps/README.md

-# maphelps
+### Maphelps
-A python package for geospatial batch processing
+A Python package for geospatial batch processing

+## For the purpose of conducting preliminary tests, I shall incorporate demonstrative files, such as images and hyperlinks, into this document.